GA-datascience/Kaggle-Quora/README.md

   So, question 1 instead of words is now [0.23 , 0.56] and question 2 [0.4, 0.7].
   Now as vectors, we then calculate its distances.

-* **Version 1.5 - 17th April 2017:**

-  + Add manhattan and euclidean distance, BUT note that we only use 1 value, instead of vectors.
-Could we use LSA to do it????
-  + score improved by a bit

-* **Version 1.5 - 10th April 2017:**

-  + Added the LSA component using TFIDF vectors.
-Still does not give improve the score further.
-  + Total 38 features.
-The x_train and x_test is uploaded to dropbox.
-  + The LSA_char (4 features) and LSA_tfidf (4 features) will be on 2 seperate py file.
-  + xgboost2.py (30 features) and LSA py (8 features)

-* **Version 1.4 - 7th April 2017:**

-  + Added LSA components.
-However, not sure if the approach i did is the most optimal.
-We are suppose to make use of TFIDF vectors.
-However, the function we adopted does not have TFIDF vectors.
-  + Need to work harder.
-Getting pushed to 16% and 191 placing.
-Only 70 positions up to top 10 %

 * **Version 1.4 - 4th April 2017:**